gmail unsubscribeemail managementproductivity

 Compliance: Technically CAN-SPAM compliant

-User experience: Frustrating - takes 2-5 minutes, often uses dark patterns
+User experience: Frustrating, takes 2-5 minutes, often uses dark patterns

-Type 4: Survey Unsubscribe (Very Annoying)
+Type 4: Survey unsubscribe (very annoying)

 How it works:

-• Presents survey: "Why are you unsubscribing?"
+• Presents a survey: "Why are you unsubscribing?"

 • May have multiple pages

-• Sometimes hides final "Unsubscribe" button
+• Sometimes hides the final "Unsubscribe" button

 Tips:

-• Don't feel obligated to complete survey
+• Don't feel obligated to complete the survey

 Compliance: Legal but user-hostile